The center of the asymptotic Hecke category and unipotent character sheaves: The center of the asymptotic Hecke category

 \subsection{The centers of the asymptotic Hecke category for finite Weyl groups}

-For finite Weyl groups the asymptotic Hecke categories have been known using classical geometric results.
+For finite Weyl groups, we identify the asymptotic Hecke categories -- viewed as fusion categories -- with known categories arising from classical geometric results.
 We give an overview on the classification and describe their centers and $S$-matrices using $H$-reduction.

 By \cite[Chapter 4]{lusz1984charac} we have an assignment of a two-sided Kazhdan--Lusztig cell $c$ in a Weyl group to a finite group $G_c$ and an embedding $c\to M(G_c)$, where $M(G_c)$ consists of tuples $(g,V)$ for $g\in G_c$ unique up to conjugacy and $V$ a simple representation of the centralizer of $g$.